 Category: Emotional Needs

 Say you’re struggling with a job, relationship or personal challenge.
 You’ve been stuck for a long time without relief.
-Part of you might start thinking:
+Part of you may think:

 “I’m not good enough for a better job.”

 “I’m so messed up.
 I’m not worth loving.”

 “I can’t resolve this situation; I’m a failure.”

 These are the kind of hurts radical acceptance can soothe.
 Without it, shame and self-rejection can block growth and problem solving.
 If nothing you’ve tried has worked, radical acceptance may help you find strength to honor your needs.